 Tell him/her that it's a date

-Be clear about your expectations right from the start, as this can save you and your future date a lot of confusion and stress.
+Be clear about your expectations from the start, as this can save you and your future date a lot of confusion and stress.

 How to know for sure

-You need to come up with a plan
+You have to make a plan

-Just you two
+Just the two of you

-Again, this point may seem obvious, but it's a crucial part of asking for a date.
+Again, this point may seem obvious, but it is a crucial part of asking for a date.
 You don't want your first date to turn into a double date where your date ends up being more interested in the other person's date than in you, à la Harry & Sally.
 Just start with a date for two, then you can take the time to get to know each other better.

 Find the right time